Skip navigation

 This programme will cover sponsorship and marketing, audience development, regeneration and partnerships, and commerce/merchandise, giving a detailed insight into the ways that museums and galleries are managed and develop entrepreneurship.

-• Entrepreneurial thinking in museums and galleries is unique and cannot be viewed in the same way as a start-up business or new commercial venture.
-Instead it's a progressive way of developing commercial strands within the public sector.
-So you'll be encouraged to identify entrepreneurial activity, identify the target audiences for whom activities or resources have been developed, and the type of income raised.
+• This programme takes the view that museums and galleries are unique organisations and cannot be viewed in the same way as other start-up businesses or commercial ventures.
+Instead, it's a progressive way of developing commercial strands within the public sector.
+You'll be encouraged to explore different activities within museums and galleries, identify the target audiences for whom activities or resources have been developed, and the type of income raised.

 • The programme will use case studies of large-scale public/cultural projects like the Unilever series in Tate Modern's Turbine Hall, and the Fourth Plinth project in Trafalgar Square.
 Many of the sessions will take place in a museum or gallery (for example, Tate, the V&A, National Gallery), where you'll be able to carry out practical research.
 You'll also be able to meet and engage with potential professional contacts in different departments.